kigila/game/README.md

-# game Bulls eyes from Frank Laboratory and in Free Code Camp Youtube Channel
+# JS Game Bulls eyes from Frank Laboratory and in Free Code Camp Youtube Channel
 The is my followup of Frank Bulls eyes code lesson with JS.
 I followed his code step by step.